 How to Get Rid of Sebum Plugs?

-A proper skincare routines which include regular cleansing, exfoliation, and moisturizing, can help balance your sebum production and minimize the occurrence of pores clogged with hard sebum.
-Gentle and consistent skincare practices are more likely to yield positive results in reducing sebum plugs than anything short term and drastic.
+A proper skincare routine, which includes regular cleansing, exfoliation, and moisturizing, can help balance your sebum production and minimize the occurrence of pores clogged with hard sebum.
+Gentle and consistent skincare practices are more likely to yield positive results in reducing sebum plugs than anything short-term and drastic.
 Consider adding the following steps to your skincare routine:

 Double Cleansing